Dylan-Harden3/DeepLearningProjects/README.md

 # DeepLearningProjects
-Some basic deep learning projects for image classification and machine translation
+Some deep learning projects for image classification and machine translation